jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 FFA_FEATURES
 ~~~~~~~~~~~~

-FF-A features may be discovered by Secure Partitions while booting
+FF-A features may be discovered by secure partitions while booting
 through the SPMC.
 However, SPMC cannot get features from Hypervisor
 early at boot time as NS world is not setup yet.